xandradx/ovirt-engine-disaster-recovery/README.md

-# README - Ovirt Dashboard for DR #
+# README -  oVirt Engine Disaster Recovery #

 This is a web application, that uses Java + Ovirt API + PostgreSQL, to perform the task needed to recover from a Disaster Recovery.